ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_applications.md

 | Gripper | 5            |

 #### Slave OpenManipulator
-Slave OpenManipulator moves synchronously with Master OpenManipulator.
-Dynamixel of slave OpenManipulator sets the ID as below and the baudrate as 1000000bps.
-This is the same as the default OpenManipulator setting.
+Slave OpenManipulator-X moves synchronously with Master OpenManipulator.
+Dynamixel of slave OpenManipulator-X sets the ID as below and the baudrate as 1000000bps.
+This is the same as the default OpenManipulator-X setting.

 | Name    | Dynamixel ID |
 |:--------|:-------------|